 Formal Stage 2: If you are dissatisfied with our response at Stage 1, we will progress your complaint to Stage 2.
 At this stage, your complaint will be looked at by a manager who will contact you within 48 hours to understand the problem.
 We aim to resolve your complaint within 10 working days, but the investigation may take longer and we will agree a timescale with you.

-At each stage you must tell us if you are still not happy and want your complaint to be taken to the next stage.
-You must do this within 10 working days of receiving our last response.
-You must include any new information and tell us why you are still not happy.
+At each stage please tell us if you are still not happy and want your complaint to be taken to the next stage.
+Please do this within 10 working days of receiving our last response, so that we know you are still dissatisfied.
+Please include any new information and tell us why you are still not happy.
+If we do not hear from you within 10 days the complaint will be closed.

 You can request that your complaint is considered by a designated person.
 Councillors and MPs are designated people.
 Their role is to assist in resolving complaints.